blueskyztt/fastspeech2/README.md

 # TTS FastSpeech2

+[FastSpeech2](https://arxiv.org/pdf/2006.04558.pdf) is a deep learning model based on the Transformer structure, which can directly generate speech from English text in speech synthesis.
+FastSpeech2 was proposed by Microsoft Asia Research Institute and Microsoft Azure Speech Team jointly with Zhejiang University.

+FastSpeech2 is a text-to-speech synthesis model, an improved version Quick voice.
+FastSpeech2 improves the training method of FastSpeech and improves the training speed and accuracy.
+Compared with FastSpeech, FastSpeech2's speech synthesis is faster and can generate higher quality speech.

 ## 1. Download model

-Download the model from https://huggingface.co/facebook/fastspeech2-en-ljspeech and put all model files in `./fastspeech2-en-ljspeech` directory which under the current directory.
-The directory structure is as follows
+- (Option1) Download the model from https://huggingface.co/facebook/fastspeech2-en-ljspeech/tree/main and put all model files in `./fastspeech2-en-ljspeech` directory which under the current directory.

+- (Option2) Alternatively, you can download the model with the script `Download_model.py`, an example is in `prepare.sh`.
+NOTE this script also does the work in Part2.2.
+If you excuted `bash prepare.sh`, you can skip the Part2.2 because Part2.2 is also finished by this script.

+Finally, The directory structure is as follows

 ```text
 ./fastspeech2-en-ljspeech